vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/align.md

 Significant changes.
 :::

-If you encounter a bug while using, you can
+If you meet a bug while using, you can

 ::: right
 [open an issue here](https://github.com/Mister-Hope/vuepress-theme-hope/issues).